-A Fall Injury Prevention system is designed to prevent a person falling from one level to another level.
-This includes edge protection, Fall Prevention and Fall Arrest systems.
+A Fall Injury Prevention System is designed to prevent a person from falling at height on a work site.
+This includes edge protection, fall restraint and fall arrest systems.

 In Western Australia, there is a requirement within the OS&H Regulations 1996 to address the risk a fall 2m or above.
 This refers to a scaffold, fixed stairs, formwork, landing or a suspended slab.